IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ### Test Zeppelin with SparkR

-Follow the instructions for Pyspark, then create a new cell with the contents:
+Follow the instructions for 'Test Zeppelin with Pyspark', then create a new cell with the contents:

 ```
 %spark.r